Played baseball for 13 years and coached little league for 7. Dan has a true passion for the game.

 At age 10, this will shrink a bit to being over the plate between the knees and armpits.
 Then again from knees to belly at around age 13.
 Once in high school, the zone is more lower knee to belt.

-This is of course subject to the judgement of the umpire...as are most things in baseball.
+This is, of course, subject to the judgment of the umpire . . . as are most things in baseball.
 It never hurts to ask at the beginning of the game what the umpire will be calling.